drawpile/listserver/doc/api.md

 * `?protocol=version` show only sessions with the given protocol version (comma separated list accepted)
 * `?nsfm=true` show also sessions tagged "Not Suitable For Minors"

+If public listings are disabled on this server, this endpoint returns HTTP 403 Forbidden, or 404 Not Found.

 ### Joining information

 `GET /join/:roomcode`